-- Evaluate the strength of the evidence for the Ikarian lifestyle in terms of disease risk reduction and longevity. - Explore the significance of local/regional production of food in Ikaria and compare it to the US. - Develop culinary skills and a basic understanding of food preparation techniques used to create Ikarian cuisine.
+- Evaluate the strength of the evidence for the Ikarian lifestyle in terms of disease risk reduction and longevity. - Explore the significance of local/regional production of food in Ikaria and compare it to the US.

-- Compare and contrast the food habits, methods of food preparation, the types and availability of food products/ingredients, and the attitudes toward food and food production of Ikaria to those typical in the US. - Use research on an approved herb to create a presentation that discusses the purported benefits and what the research suggests. - Synthesize current research on the health benefits of honey or wine. - Prepare a traditional Ikarian dish using a recipe from an Ikarian cookbook. - Determine life expectancy based on current lifestyle and write a report on recommended changes to increase longevity based on the Blue Zones True Vitality Test - Appreciate the differences and similarities between Ikarian and American culture and cuisine.
+- Develop culinary skills and a basic understanding of food preparation techniques used to create lkarian cuisine. - Compare and contrast the food habits, methods of food preparation, the types and availability of food products/ingredients, and the attitudes toward food and food production of Ikaria to those typical in the US. - Use research on an approved herb to create a presentation that discusses the purported benefits and what the research suggests. - Prepare a traditional Ikarian dish using a recipe from an Ikarian cookbook. - Determine life expectancy based on current lifestyle and write a report on recommended changes to increase longevity based on the Blue Zones True Vitality Test. - Appreciate the differences and similarities between Ikarian and American culture and cuisine.